romannevedrov37-beep/interstellar-optical-link/literature_notes.md

 **Category:** Photon-starved channel / Photon-starved receiver / Photon information efficiency **Link:** https://journals.aps.org/prresearch/abstract/10.1103/mmth-7tww

+**Main idea:**
+This paper discusses optical communication in a photon-starved regime, where communication performance is strongly limited by the number of received photons.
+**Why it matters for this project:**
+This source supports the idea that long-distance optical communication can be limited by photon information efficiency and that a receiver may need to extract information from very small numbers of detected photons.
+**Useful concepts:**
+Photon-starved channel, photon information efficiency, bits per photon, optical communication, received photon limitation.

+### Source 03
 **Title:** Superconducting Nanowire Single Photon Detectors for DSOC
 **Author / Organization:** NASA Jet Propulsion Laboratory, Microdevices Laboratory
 **Year:** 2022